 The Prasad: The Prasad near the feet of Ganesha denotes that the whole world is at his feet and that he bestows wealth and prosperity upon his devotees.
 A variety of fruits associated with wealth and prosperity are offered to Ganesha as Prasad too; such as banana, coconut, sugar cane, wood apple, and rose apple.

 Blessings: The lower right hand is shown in a blessing pose, which signifies that Ganesha always blesses his devotees.

 The mouse sitting near the feet of Ganesha: The mouse is the vehicle of Ganesha.
-In South India it is believed that the mouse was once a demon that was defeated and domesticated by Ganesha.
+In South India, it is believed that the mouse was once a demon that was defeated and domesticated by Ganesha.
 The mouse symbolizes the ego- a problem that can eat away all that is good in a person.
-Ganesha is the provider of solutions, helps in conquering the ego, so wisdom can shine forth in anyone.
+Ganesha is the provider of solutions and helps in conquering the ego, so wisdom can shine forth in anyone.

 Ganesha’s clothes: There is a symbolism associated with the colours used for Ganesha’s clothes.
 Ganesha is usually portrayed wearing red and yellow clothes.
 Yellow symbolizes purity, peace and truthfulness.
 This also indicates the qualities a perfect person must possess to perform all duties well in this world.
 The red colour that Ganesha is associated with represents Shakti, indicating that he is fiery and energetic.
 The colour red represents material reality in Hinduism.

 It is an entirely different matter that the Ganesh idols that are commercially produced nowadays for the festival Ganesh Chaturthi or for other purposes come in various forms, postures adorned in multiple colours and accessories.
 There is a visible creative explosion in terms of exploration of this beloved God that will be discussed elsewhere in this resource in detail.